 We also deliver road safety education and advice to help people reduce their risk of being involved in an RTC.
 We do this by working with a broad range of partner agencies including Police Scotland, Scottish Ambulance Service and local councils.

-There are many factors that can impact on your driving such as becoming distracted, drink driving or due to bad weather.
+There are many factors that can impact on your driving.
+These can include becoming distracted, drink driving or bad weather.

-- Just drive – eating, drinking and smoking whilst driving reduces your reaction time
+- eating, drinking and smoking reduces your reaction time

-- Set your sat nav or your sound system before you drive.
-If you need to adjust them, pull over in a safe place
+- set your sat nav or your sound system before you drive

-- Always wear your seatbelt and make sure that your passengers do too
+- always wear your seatbelt and make sure your passengers do as well